ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 impairments limits in case of transceiver explicit mode, as defined in {{!I-D.ietf-ccamp-optical-impairment-topology-yang}}.
 : Note that the the actual portion of the spectrum occupied by an OTSi is not explicitly reported within the explicit-mode parameters because it can be calculated using the available-baud-rate, the roll-off and the min-carrier-spacing attributes.

-transmitter-tuning-range:
+transceiver-tuning-range:
-: A YANG grouping that defines the transmitter tuning range, which includes the minimum and maximum tuning frequency, as well as the frequency tuning steps.
+: A YANG grouping that defines the transceiver tuning range, which includes the minimum and maximum tuning frequency, as well as the frequency tuning granularity.

 common-organizational-explicit-mode:
 : A YANG grouping to define the common capabilities attributes limit